 Use the following steps to calculate the P contribution in ppm from a given addition of phosphoric acid.

 First, you need to know the purity of your phosphoric acid pH down product.

 Phosphoric acid is generally listed as %w/w (percentage weight by weight) phosphoric acid (H3PO4).
 In rare cases, a pH down product might also have an additional listing as P2O5%w/w or this may be its only listing.
 E.g. 60 %w/w P2O5.
 In some cases, with hydroponic store sold products, there may be no listing or the listing on an SDS etc may be e.g. 60 – 80%.
 In this case, if your retailer or the supplier of the product cannot tell you precisely what percentage of H3PO4 or P2O5 is in the product (what is it to be, 60 or 80%?) exercise your right to pass and instead purchase another product.
 It’s imperative that growers know what they are adding to the nutrient solution and this begins with manufacturers/suppliers listing their products accurately.

 As a tip, beyond the hype, given the usage rates, all phosphoric acid as pH down is equal and while some manufacturers may claim their phosphoric acid is special, they’d be telling fibs.
-Thus, what it comes down to is purchasing a concentrated brand, with an accurate percentage listing, at the right price.
+Thus, what it comes down to is purchasing a concentrated brand, with an accurate purity or percentage listing, at the right price.
 That is, a concentrated brand that accurately lists what it contains, so that you get good value for money and know exactly what it is you are applying to solution.